Extra Small. < 768px

 What a great spot!
 I have never seen one of these, but will look out for them now.
 I see from the map that they are widespread.

-Open University - Biodiversity Observatory
+University of Edinburgh and Biodiversity Observatory (OU)

 It is a male, which makes it harder to identify.
 The dark marks down the rim of the abdomen are supposed to be more triangular in caprai, and they look triangular in the photo.